openDSLM/opendslm-deamon/opendslm-daemon.md

 zebras, etc.) live under `post_processing_stages/assist/` and can be enabled via the existing post-processing pipeline configuration.

+### Where image processing happens

+All ISP processing (AWB, denoise, sharpening, colour correction) happens inside libcamera before frames reach the daemon’s `appsrc`.
+The shared preview/feed already carries those adjustments, so you can tee the same source into a recording branch without losing manual ISO/shutter/white balance controls.
+If you need a different look for recording, add a downstream colour-conversion or encoding branch in the GStreamer pipeline after the `appsrc` rather than trying to bypass the ISP.

 ### Gtk UI integration

 The daemon is the backend for the